Snap-Fox/SnapFox-Legacy/README.md

 # Guide

 ## Install

+### FireFox
-You can **only** install SnapFox on https://addons.mozilla.org for Firefox only
+You can install SnapFox from the Firefox Addons (https://addons.mozilla.org) store

  <a href="https://addons.mozilla.org/en-GB/firefox/addon/snapfox/"><img src="https://img.shields.io/badge/Download-on%20Firefox-blueviolet?style=flat-square&logo=firefox"> </a>

+### Opera / Opera GX
+Download the lastest a version of SnapFox from https://addons.mozilla.org/firefox/downloads/file/3700781/snapfox-1.4.5-an+fx.xpi  then, Load the file as a "unpacked extension" into opera

 ## Usage
 You can **only** use SnapFox on https://snap.berkeley.edu/